Certification Governance Council (CGC)

 - Provide support to PMI staff, as requested, in operational development, maintenance, and communications of the certification program

-- Review ISO Auditor’s Reports and internal audit reports monitoring Certification Department compliance with certification policies and procedures executed in compliance with ISO
+- Review, as necessary, ISO Auditor's Reports and internal audit reports evaluating PMI's compliance with ISO 17024 and 9001

 - Provide the BVAC with the staffing, evaluation and selection criteria for CGC members